 Council tax is set by the District Council in response to its budgetary needs and it also acts as the collector for the Parish Council precept.
 A precept is set by the Parish Council.
 The precept is the sole source of revenue available to the Parish Council to undertake its work directly.
 Beyond that it can only make requests of the DCC or SDDC as appropriate, for works to be carried out on behalf of the Parish Council and to make recommendations in response to consultation documentation, including planning applications.

 Parish Council Code of Conduct

-The Code of Conduct for Parish Councillors as set out by NALC can be viewed here.
+The Code of Conduct for Parish Councillors as set out by NALC.
+Code of Conduct.

 The Parish accounts were last audited by Grant Thornton on 31st March 2017.
 Audit Conclusion.

 The Parish Council risk register was last reviewed in January 2019.
 Parish Council risk Register.

 The risk register for the Play Equipment was last reviewed in January 2018.
 Play Equipment Risk register.